 Due to old age, Whiskey has been suffering from osteoarthritis and IVDD for the past 2 years and has not been able to get up or walk on his own for a year.
-By the time Whiskey came to RA, he is in such intense pain that even the daily NSAIDS (non-steroids anti inflammatory drugs e.g. Cartrophen), pain medications (e.g. Tramadol) and morphine patches prescribed by the vet could no longer hold off the pain.
+By the time Whiskey came to RA, he is in such intense pain that even the daily NSAIDS (non-steroids anti-inflammatory drugs e.g. Cartrophen), pain medications (e.g. Tramadol), and morphine patches prescribed by the vet could no longer hold off the pain.
 He started to display symptoms of teeth chattering and shaking.
 His entire spine, especially the lumbar invertebrate was so painful for him to be touched that he would attempt to bite anyone who touches him except his owner.
 This gave the wrong impression that he was aggressive when it was really his way to avoid contact.
-Due to the constant intake of painkillers and NSAIDS, his blood works has started to show elevated liver values despite taking conventional liver protectant supplements.
-Owner was also cautioned that Whiskey might suffer from the side effects of some of these conventional drugs which includes diarrhoea, loss of appetite and vomiting.
-Severe muscle atrophy had set in in his rear hind limbs as a result of his reduced mobility.
-Knuckling and weight bearing on front limbs and elbows were observed.
-At this point, Whiskey’s vet and owner were considering if euthanasia might be a better option since Whiskey’s qualify of life was almost non-existent.
-However, unwilling to give up, his owner found RA’s website after searching for other ways to help him besides conventional medicines.
+Due to the constant intake of painkillers and NSAIDS, his blood works have started to show elevated liver values despite taking conventional liver protectant supplements.
+The owner was also cautioned that Whiskey might suffer from the side effects of some of these conventional drugs which include diarrhea, loss of appetite, and vomiting.
+Severe muscle atrophy had set in his rear hind limbs as a result of his reduced mobility.

 Initial part of therapy focused on reduction of pain and inflammation so that reliance on NSAIDS and pain killers may be reduced.
 Hence LLLT (Low Level Laser Therapy), infrared therapy, electrical stimulation and light weight proprioception exercises were used mainly.
 Owner implemented the recommended home care diligently which included placing anti slip mats, ice-packing on acutely inflamed areas, nightly heat therapy with massages and gentle core muscle building exercises.
 Whiskey was also placed on additional human grade supplements such as Omega-3, Vitamin E, vitamin B, glucosamine and activated Curcumin.
 Aquatic therapies were introduced after his pain was noticeably reduced.
 Therapy was intensive during the first 3 months and subsequently scaled down as Whiskey’s conditions improves.